-A copy of the ACMH charter and list of the current membership can be obtained by contacting Dr. Dorsey or by accessing the Web site managed by OMH at www.minorityhealth.hhs.gov.
-Information about ACMH activities can be found on the OMH Web site under the heading About OMH.
+A copy of the ACMH charter and list of the current Committee membership can be obtained by contacting CAPT Wu or by accessing the website managed by OMH at www.minorityhealth.hhs.gov.
+Information about ACMH activities also can be found on the OMH website under the heading, About OMH, Committees and Working Groups.

 End Further Info

 Pursuant to Public Law 105-392, the HHS Secretary established the ACMH.
 The Committee provides advice to the Deputy Assistant Secretary for Minority Health on the development of goals and specific program activities for improving the health and the quality of health care minorities receive and eliminating racial and ethnic health disparities consistent with Section 1707 of PHS Act, 42 U.S.C.
 300u—6.
 Management and support services for the ACMH are provided by OMH.

 Nominations: The Committee is composed of 12 voting members.
 The Committee composition also can include non-voting ex officio members.
 This announcement is seeking nominations for voting members.
 Voting members of the Committee are appointed by the Secretary from individuals who are not officers or employees of the federal government and who have expertise regarding issues of minority health.
 To qualify for consideration of appointment to the Committee, an individual must possess demonstrated experience and expertise working on issues impacting the health of racial and ethnic minority populations.
 The Committee charter stipulates that health interests of the racial and ethnic minority groups shall be equally represented on the Committee: Hispanics/Latinos, African Americans, American Indians/Alaska Natives, and Asian Americans and Pacific Islanders (AAPI).